 I took a straw poll in the last class I was in and asked how many of them out of 30 had been abroad.
 Only one child had not been abroad.
 Completely the reverse of my school days!

 The tour continues…. but in the meantime I’ve been selecting text to be placed on huge metal leaves in connection with my residency in North Lodge Park in Darlington.
-I didn’t think I’d be quite so jittery about making the selections, but there’s something very scary about picking text for a permanent art display in a public place, the responsibility comes right viva video for app into focus, especially as I have to to fit it within the confines of the space provided.
+I didn’t think I’d be quite so jittery about making the selections, but there’s something very scary about picking text for a permanent art display in a public place, the responsibility comes right into focus, especially as I have to to fit it within the confines of the space provided.
 I kept looking at the hugh body of work that’s been generated during the residency – the more I looked, the more difficult I found it to make the final selections.

 Off to Liverpool next week to take the Adult version of ‘The Works’ to the Dead Good Poets Society at Everyman Bistro.
 If you’re in Liverpool, come along on 15 June, 8.30 pm.